rwbl/domoticz-homeautomation-workbook/README.md

 * Control Volumio music player whilst listening to web radio.
 * Custom icons.
 * Custom Pages - simple to more complex examples.
+* Custom Settings - Custom page to change the value of selective user variables.
+* Device Status - Custom page to quickly view all device properties of a used device.
 * Display temperature & humidity measured in rooms.
 * Electricity power & energy for selected devices / rooms (washer, room MakeLab etc.).
 * Electricity power & energy for the house from “volkszaehler” with charts.